twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 .option pop
 {% endhighlight %}

-These `.option` directives modify assembler behavior inline with assembly code, which is useful when particular instruction sequences must be assembled with a specific set of options (credit for this information [here](https://embarc.org/man-pages/as/RISC_002dV_002dDirectives.html)).
-That link describes in good detail why this is important for the code segment above, so I'll quote it directly:
+These `.option` directives modify assembler behavior inline with assembly code, which is useful when particular instruction sequences must be assembled with a specific set of options.
+[This link](https://embarc.org/man-pages/as/RISC_002dV_002dDirectives.html) describes in good detail why this is important for the code segment above, so I'll quote it directly:

 > ...since we relax addressing sequences to shorter GP-relative sequences when possible, the initial load of GP must not be relaxed and should be emitted as something like: